ncrown1190/AverageAlgorithmFlowChart/README.md

 START

-Initialize Array(numbers)
+- Initialize Array(numbers)

-total numbers to n
+- total numbers of elements to n

-sum  and average to zero
+- sum  and average to zero

-check if Count < n
+- check if Count < n

-if yes sum = sum +number
+- if yes sum = sum +number

-Count = count +1
+- Count = count +1

-if no Average = sum/n
+- if no Average = sum/n

-return average
+- return average

 End